openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 GPIO Pin Configuration
 ~~~~~~~~~~~~~~~~~~~~~~
 Each GPIO pin can be configured individually:
-  - Configure the pin direction (input, output, or open-drain) using the SETDIR CSR
+  - Configure the pin direction/configuration (output enable, open-drain) using the SETDIR CSR
   - Configure interrupt behavior if necessary using the SETINT CSR

 For details, please refer to the 'Firmware Guidelines'.